alexanderkalian/TOX-AI/comparing_gnns/README.md

 This folder contains scripts for a soon to be published study, on comparing different GNN architectures on their performance over various toxicological assay datasets.

-The following folders are so far included:
+The following subfolders are so far included:

 | Folder Name | Purpose |
 |----------|---------|